coddingtonbear/dejima/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-boox-annotations-to-anki could always use more documentation, whether as part of the official boox-annotations-to-anki docs, in docstrings, or even on the web in blog posts, articles, and such.
+dejima could always use more documentation, whether as part of the official dejima docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/coddingtonbear/boox-annotations-to-anki/issues.
+The best way to send feedback is to file an issue at https://github.com/coddingtonbear/dejima/issues.

 If you are proposing a feature: